breandan/breandan.github.io/_drafts/2016-12-24-traveling-tales.md

 After spending a number of pleasant days touring the lakes and mountains surrounding Salzburg, riding gondolas, watching people fling themselves off the mountainside, catching rare Pokemon and Mozart concerts in the park, we waved goodbye to Austria and made great haste for Frankfurt.

-I commandeered a [Car2Go](https://www.car2go.com) on the Frankfurt autobahn, a road that has no speed limits, beside those required by the laws of physics.
+I commandeered a [Car2Go](https://www.car2go.com) on the Frankfurt autobahn, a road that has no need for speed limits, beside those required by the laws of physics.
 This was fortunate, as we were short on time.
 Unfortunately, the laws of physics have set a very low speed limit for Cars2Go, so it ended up taking quite a while.
 But once you finally park the thing, you're right next to the check-in counter.

 Spent a week in San Jose at the beginning of September, and saw some great talks at Cassandra Summit.
 Cassandra is a pretty cool technology if you have truly enormous amounts of data to store.
 Maybe by the time this blog post is finished I will have a legitimate use case.